 PSD along with Participatory Research in India (PRIA) worked on a research study commissioned by Oxfam India to develop a strategy outlining a sustainable model for using sports as a medium to address gender-based violence and provide an avenue for socio-economic transformation, which could be applied to Oxfam’s work across India.

 PSD has partnered with Laureus Sport For Good on their Model City Delhi project to work on various research and evaluation aspects.
 Initially, PSD conducted a research study for Laureus to identify the potential of sports-based interventions to tackle issues faced by women and girls in various marginalized communities in Delhi.
 The findings of the research informed the future strategic direction for the Model City Delhi project, wherein PSD assisted Laureus in setting up a local coalition of stakeholders in the sub-district of Seemapuri in North-East Delhi in order to create local leadership for the project.
 Currently, PSD is part of the evaluation team for Model City Delhi, which is working closely with the coalition in order to identify a suitable vision and outcomes for the project, and in the future evaluate its progress in achieving those outcomes.

 Duration: September 2019 - Ongoing

-PSD initiated a research study to understand the scope of sport for development (S4D) programming part of the development agenda in different countries across South and South East Asia.
-The study was conducted in collaboration with Participatory Research in Asia (PRIA) and The Federation of Indian Chambers of Commerce & Industry (FICCI).
+PSD initiated a research study to understand the scope of sport for development (S4D) programming in different countries across South and Southeast Asia.
+The study was conducted in collaboration with Participatory Research in Asia (PRIA) and the Federation of Indian Chambers of Commerce & Industry (FICCI). .

-The scoping study learnt in-depth about the current S4D initiatives in different countries across these regions, the impact that these initiatives are having as well as key gaps and challenges faced by these S4D initiatives.
-The scoping study was presented in the form of a report, which can be accessed here
+The scoping study learnt about the current S4D initiatives in different countries across these regions, the impact that these initiatives are having, as well as key gaps and challenges faced by these S4D initiatives.
+The report from this study can be accessed here

 Duration: February 2020 - December 2020